shopwp/www/wp-content/plugins/post-types-order/readme.txt

 == Change Log ==

+= 1.9.3.6 =
+  - Clear LiteSpeed Cache on order update to reflect on front side
+  - WordPress 4.9.1 tag update

 = 1.9.3.5 =
   - Fix: updated capability from switch_theme to manage_options within 'Minimum Level to use this plugin' option